Clienteling 2.0 - Providing Luxury Customer Experience

 Behind the shuttered facades at successful brands, sales associates have been busy.
 They are meeting individual customers who booked appointments to come in store -- this is legal under lockdown rules.
 In addition, they are giving their usual expert advice - but these days it’s by video or chat while fulfilling orders or connecting to clients seeking style advice.

 It’s what’s known as clienteling, or clienteling 2.0, and is an important driver of revenue derived from in-boutique sales by appointments and distance sales.
-For some brands this human-led sales channel now generates more revenue than e-commerce.
-At one of BSPK’s client brands it is now driving half of all sales.
+For some brands, this human-led sales channel now generates more revenue than e-commerce.
+For one of BSPK’s clients, it is now driving half of all sales.

 This massive shift to digital clienteling highlights an interesting paradox that was emerging in luxury retail pre-Covid: while 80 percent of customer journeys began digitally, 90 percent of high-value transactions happened with a sales person.
 Clienteling meshes digital technology with the human touch.